Homeism/-pkmn-chonk/README.md

 let sealedBox = try AES.GCM.seal(message, using: key)
 ````

-It's also possible to provide a custom
+It's also possible to provide a custom nonce, and additional data to be